Teriks/TinkerRetroPie/README.md

 # Build from source / install yourself

+See the: [Reproduce Release Section](##Reproduce-the-current-release) if you want to reproduce the current release image and installer tarball.
+The following steps will create an installer using the latest software versions, which may or may not be tested.

+The instructions on flashing the image and running the TinkerRetroPie installer below are still relevant.

+===

 Run `build_installer.sh` on your build machine.

 On the first run you will be prompted if you want to build Armbian from source, if you say "no" you will